 Instant Pot Duo Plus

-In addition to all of the user-friendly pressure cooking features, this pot also provides you with options.
+In addition to all of the user-friendly features, this pot also provides you with options.
 Using the sauté feature, you can brown your meat in the Instant Pot before or after pressure cooking.
 The Duo Plus also has cake, egg, and sterilize program modes, which means you can cook just about anything.
 While this Instant Pot multi-cooker is an outstanding small appliance, it certainly isn’t perfect.
 The inner pot (especially on the 6-quart and smaller versions) is a bit narrow, which can create a challenge when you’re cooking things like roasts or a whole chicken.
 Foods like rice and potatoes also tend to stick to the bottom and lower sides of this pot more than with other pressure cookers that have a non-stick coating.
 All in all, the Instant Pot Plus appears to be a pressure cooker first and foremost, and the other functions (slow cook, etc.) are secondary.

 A bonus for all you air-fryer foodies